aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/convert-slide/_index.md

 weight: 35
 url: /php-java/convert-slide/
 keywords: "Convert slide to image, export slide as image, save slide as image, slide to image, slide to PNG, slide to JPEG, slide to Bitmap, Java, java, Aspose.Slides"
-description: "Convert PowerPoint slide to image (Bitmap, PNG, or JPG) in Java"
+description: "Convert PowerPoint slide to image (Bitmap, PNG, or JPG) "
 ---

 Aspose.Slides for PHP via Java allows you to convert slides (in presentations) to images.
 These are the supported image formats: BMP, PNG, JPG (JPEG), GIF, and others.